OpenKermit/ckermit/doc/platforms.md

 degrades gracefully if you lack a terminfo database.
 Therefore, it is a truly standalone binary.

+C-Kermit on Linux supports [vsock](vsock.md) for communicating with guest VMs.

 ## macOS

 Official binaries for this release are built on macOS 26 and are built without